almereyda/awesome-starred/README.md

 - [owncloud](https://github.com/jchaney/owncloud) - docker image
 - [quattroshapes](https://github.com/foursquare/quattroshapes) -
 - [ansibleplaybook-rancher](https://github.com/joshuacox/ansibleplaybook-rancher) - Ansible playbook to keep a Rancher container running on a docker host
-- [paperwork](https://github.com/paperwork/paperwork) - Paperwork - OpenSource note-taking & archiving alternative to Evernote, Microsoft OneNote & Google Keep
-- [booktree](https://github.com/booktree/booktree) - UPDATE: I've de that this project is not useful enough, Git for local editing is not the bottleneck.
-Let's do this instead https://github.com/cirosantilli/write-free-science-books-to-get-famous-website
+- [booktree](https://github.com/booktree/booktree) - UPDATE: I've decided that this project is not useful enough, Git for local editing is not the bottleneck.
+We must focus on ranking algorithms instead: https://github.com/cirosantilli/write-free-science-books-to-get-famous-website
 - [dircolors-solarized](https://github.com/seebi/dircolors-solarized) - This is a repository of themes for GNU ls (configured via GNU dircolors) that support Ethan Schoonover’s Solarized color scheme.

 ## Matlab